The Fastest Guitar Alive: Production and release

 Filming began September 1966.
 Although Orbison was pleased with the film, it proved to be a critical and box office flop.
 While MGM had included five films in his contract, no more were made.

 Soundtrack

-A soundtrack album for the film was released in June 1967 on MGM Records.
+A soundtrack album for the film was released in June 1967 on MGM Records, and was available both in stereo and mono.
 It was the only album to consist entirely of Roy Orbison/Bill Dees originals.
-Its features two single, "There Won't Be Many Coming Home", and "Pistolero". the UK the song chosen as the single for release was "There Won't Be Many Coming Home", and it entered the singles chart there for the week of December 7, 1966, stayed around for nine weeks, peaking at number 12. and entered the Australian chart at its highest position of #15 before slipping down the chart during its eight-weeks stay.
+It features two singles, "There Won't Be Many Coming Home" and "Pistolero".
+In the UK, the song chosen as the single was "There Won't Be Many Coming Home"; it entered the singles chart there for the week of December 7, 1966, stayed around for nine weeks, peaking at number 12.
+It entered the Australian chart at its highest position of number 15 before slipping down the chart during its eight-week stay.

 The album was also included in the 2015 box set The MGM Years 1965–1973 – Roy Orbison.